lbrambs/spacewalk.ansible/README.md

 - Default admin password is admin
 - Default company name is Spacewalk
 - The default information can be changed in this file: ./roles/spacewalk-customisations/defaults/main.yml
-- Added support for Ubuntu Bionic
+- Added support for Ubuntu 16 & 18
+- CentOS uses the OSAD client
+- Ubuntu 18 uses the rhn_check script via a systemd timer
+- Ubuntu 16 uses a cronjob to run the rhn_check script
+- Removed support for Ubuntu 12 & 14, no one should be using these anymore.. if you: upgrade to at least 16.04

 Spacewalk Server Hardware / Virtual sizing advisement:
 - 2 CPU, 4GB of ram minimum (8GB+ recommended), 300GB of disk